mozilla-services/wimms/SCHEMA.rst

 multiple rows are used, the prior client states (those on a row with a replaced at) are collapsed into old client states as needed.

+Returns nothing if there is no user record.

+If the user record (the one with the most recent created at) has a 'replaced at' value and has not been retired then 'Create User' is called to create a new record with a new node assignment, the generation and client state should be retained.

+Any prior user records missing a replaced_at will be updated to be set with the value of the current record's 'created at'.

 Services
 ========